MelSumner/ember-a11y-dropdown/README.md

 * the `<button>` has the class `ea-dropdown__button`
 * the `<ul>` has the class `ea-dropdown__list`
 * the `<li>` has the class `ea-dropdown__list-item`
+* the `<li>` as a separator has the class `ea-dropdown__list-item--separator`
-* the `<a>` has the class `ea-dropdown__link`
+* the `<a>` inside of the `<li>` has the class `ea-dropdown__list-item--link`
+* to style the `<li>` that contains text-only, target `ea-dropdown__list-item--text-only`

-Note: if you are going to override any borders or outlines, do it the accessible way!
+Accessibility Note: if you are going to override any borders or outlines, do it the accessible way!
 Here's what that means: outlines and border-colors need to stay transparent in _your_ code, so if a user has high-contrast mode turned on, they will be able to see the borders; in high-contrast mode, operating systems ignore all color definitions (and `transparent` is indeed considered a color).

 Do this: